-Alliance Coal Direct - means providers that have contracted directly with the Plan to provide services and supplies at an agreed upon price as payment in full.
-A provider may be an Alliance Coal Direct provider for some services and supplies but not others.
+Alliance Direct - means providers that have contracted directly with the Plan to provide services and supplies at an agreed upon price as payment in full.
+A provider may be an Alliance Direct provider for some services and supplies but not others.

 Allowable Charge (AC) - see “Allowable Charge.”

 Annual Deductible - means the amount of Allowable Charges you pay out-of-pocket in a calendar year before the Plan pays any expenses.
 Copays do not apply to satisfy the annual deductible.
 See "Annual Deductible" for more information.

 Annual Out-of-Pocket Limits - see “Annual Out-of-Pocket Limits.”

 Assignment of Benefits - see "Assignment of Benefits."